SaftIng/safting.github.io/about.md

 ### ... is an integration platform

-Saft is also an integration platform, which integrates for foreign libraries and technologies, such as [ARC2](https://github.com/semsol/arc2), [EasyRdf](http://www.easyrdf.org/) or [Redland](http://librdf.org/).
+Saft is also an integration platform, which integrates foreign libraries and technologies, such as [ARC2](https://github.com/semsol/arc2), [EasyRdf](http://www.easyrdf.org/) or [Redland](http://librdf.org/), so you can use them together.
 They will be used, for instance, for parsing/serialization or triple store access.
 Saft handles the configuration and setup and appears as one API for the user.
 But he has the option to opt-in, if he wants.

 #### Basic illustration